ileckfi/eXpansionPluginPack.github.io/docs/dev/cookbooks/create_chat_command.md

 Well we are done creating our chat command.
 Let's try now to actually do something with this command.
 Display a message to the users?

 In order to do this we will need to use the expansion notification service `expansion.helper.chat_notification`.
 We need to pass the service to our chat command plugin.
-Let's modify the chat_commands.yml in order to do this :
+Let's modify the chat_commands.yml in order to do this:

+> YouName\Bundle\Acme\Resources\config\chat_commands.yml

 ```yaml
     YouName.acme.chat_command.acme: